Vintageinfo – All About Vintage Lighting

 Manufacturer: iGuzzini illuminazione S.p.A, via Mariano Guzzini, 37, 62019, Recanati, Italy.

-Other versions: The iGuzzini Dada flush mount exists with incandescent light bulbs E27, 60 watt and 100 watt.
-Also produced with 1 circular fluorescent lamp.
-The smaller versions are 37 x 37 cm and 24,4 x 24, 4 cm.
-Sometimes used as a wall lamp.
+Other versions: The iGuzzini Dada flush mount comes in several sizes with incandescent light bulbs E27, 60 watt and 100 watt.
+Also produced with 1 or 2 circular fluorescent lamps.
+The smaller versions are 37 x 37 cm and 24,4 x 24, 4 cm (model 5345).
+Also used as a wall lamp.
 Produced for a long time, from 1979 until 2005.
+The company produced a wide range of ceiling lamps in this style.

-The iGuzzini Dada flush mount has many similarities with the Martinelli Luce Bolla Flush Mount, designed by Elio Martinelli.
+The iGuzzini Dada flush mount has some similarities with the Martinelli Luce Bolla Flush Mount, designed by Elio Martinelli.

 Acrylic